-What you also need to understand is that toxins from pesticides can remain in the body and build up in the liver.
-And, even at “safe” levels your reactions can be mild to severe.
+What you also need to understand is that toxins from pesticides can remain in the body and build up in the liver and fatty tissue.
+And even at “safe” levels your reactions can be mild to severe.
 High levels of exposure can be fatal.
 How do you know if you’re going to be ill?
-You don’t; you just have to hope for the best.
+You don’t.
+You just have to hope for the best.
 How will you be affected?
-Well, you don’t really know how you body will react to the toxins until it happens.
+Well, you don’t know how your body will react to the toxins until it happens.
 Several factors determine how your body will react including your level of exposure, the type of chemical you ingest, and your individual resistance to the chemicals.
 Some people are unaffected or are mildly affected, while others become severely ill from similar levels of exposure.
 Some possible reactions are:

 How to Eliminate Toxins from Pesticides